-As to the argument that the order does not satisfy the limitation clause in view of the fact that it is based on privileged information which is not disclosed to the petitioner
+As to the argument raised in the petitions that the orders do not satisfy the limitation clause in view of the fact that they are based on privileged information which was not disclosed to the petitioner

-48. The petitioner argues that the order issued against him does not satisfy the limitation clause established in section 8 of the Basic Law: Human Dignity and Liberty, on the grounds that it is based on privileged information which was not disclosed to him, and therefore he was not given the opportunity to effectively respond to the allegations raised against him.
+62. The petitioner argues that the orders issued against him do not satisfy the limitation clause established in section 8 of the Basic Law: Human Dignity and Liberty, on the grounds that they are based on privileged information which was not disclosed to him, and therefore he was not given the opportunity to effectively respond to the allegations raised against him.